 About The Player Database

 The Player Database is an open resource that gives greater access to competitive fighting game data.
-I've been watching competitive smash for three years and often found myself asking about individual results and head to heads between top players, but I hadn't found a public database that tracks all of this information.
-As an aspiring programmer hoping to get into a good school for computer science, I figured this was a perfect first step along the way.
+I've been watching competitive smash for a few years and often found myself asking about individual results and head to heads between top players, but I hadn't found a public database that tracks all of this information.
+As an aspiring programmer I figured this was a perfect first project.
 After working on it for a year, I am happy to finally release it!
 You can view the data through this website, or if you'd like you can download the sqlite database on GitHub.
-As the dataset grows, you'll be able to find some interesting stats here.

-Currently the database has all Smash 4 PGR level tournaments and Melee Majors as listed on ssbwiki.
+Currently the database has all Smash 4 PGR level tournaments, Melee Majors as listed on ssbwiki, and all Ultimate tournaments on smash.gg with at least 100 entrants.
 I've built the backend to make things pretty generic, so I hope to expand to other games in the greater FGC.
 If you'd like to help getting a game's data up you can DM me on twitter, I would love the help.

 Problems in The Dataset